CYGcolombia/Library-Wordpress/wp-content/plugins/tutor/readme.txt

 New: Review counts (given and received) in the dashboard review section's tabs
 New: Approval email notification to instructors for their submitted courses
 New: Auto-enrollment after registering from the "Enroll Now" button
-New: See More course count in a separate column in the Student's list
+New: Enrolled course count in a separate column in the Student's list
 Fix: Shortcode to show instructor list not working issue
 Fix: PHP error generating from undefined variable $default
 Fix: Assignment of duplicate courses redirecting to the original course assignment issue